Free Random Projection for In-Context Reinforcement Learning: Experiments

 \subsection{Evaluation Protocol}

-We use the multi-environment training approach in meta-learning benchmarks \citep{lu2023structured}, alternating trajectory collection with interacting environments and model updates with the proximal policy optimization (PPO) summarized in \cref{ssec:ppo-loss}.
+We use the multi-environment training approach of \citet{lu2023structured}, alternating trajectory collection and parameter updates with standard proximal policy optimization (PPO) and generalized advantage estimation (GAE) \citep{schulman2015gae,schulman2017ppo}.
+FRP changes only the input projection; the optimizer and recurrent architectures are otherwise unchanged.
+Training schedules, trajectory-collection details, FRP hyperparameters, and architecture details are summarized in \cref{app:training-protocol,ssec:rps-hps,ssec:arch-hps}; \cref{eval-environment} specifies the deterministic evaluation projections used at test time, and \cref{ssec:ppo-loss} records only PPO-specific implementation choices.

-Our protocol consists of concurrently training the agent on multiple environments, injecting a random mapping on the observation and action spaces via either FRP or standard random projections, and evaluating the final policy on the held-out environment~(see \cref{ssec:eval}) to assess generalization.
-We evaluate the model in test environments after each training epoch.
-Following the ICRL framework, we initialize the hidden states in models before evaluation and then update them through a specified number of interactions with the environment without updating the model parameters.
+Our protocol separates meta-training from test-time adaptation.
+During training, we jointly train a single recurrent agent on multiple environments sampled from the training set, using either FRP or standard RP to map heterogeneous observation and action spaces into a common input space.
+For evaluation, we hold out one environment type that is never used during training and fix a deterministic evaluation projection for that environment (the tiling or identity map described in \cref{eval-environment}), shared between RP and FRP.
+We then collect held-out trajectories with the same trajectory-collection hyperparameters as in \cref{tab:hps-traj}, but without any parameter updates.
+Each held-out episode consists of $16$ trials; the recurrent hidden state is reset at episode boundaries, and adaptation occurs only through hidden-state evolution within an episode.
+The reported ICL-Test MMER aggregates performance on these held-out episodes, so any RP--FRP difference reflects the inductive bias learned during meta-training rather than gradient-based adaptation at test time.

-We adopt a recurrent model structure as in \citep{lu2023structured} that enables the in-context adaptation: $h_t, x_t = \RNN(h_{t-1},\,\obs'_t,\,\eoe_t)$, where \(\RNN\) denotes either GRU (Gated Recurrent Unit) or S5 (Simplified Structured State Space Sequence Model)~\citep{lu2023structured, smith2023simplified} based recurrent module, \(\theta^r\) represents its learnable parameters, and \(\eoe_t\) is an indicator for episode termination.
+We adopt a recurrent model structure as in \citep{lu2023structured} that enables the in-context adaptation: $h_t, x_t = \RNN(h_{t-1},\obs'_t,\eoe_t)$, $\pi = \PolicyNet(x_t)$, $V = \ValueNet(x_t)$, where \(\RNN\) denotes either GRU (Gated Recurrent Unit) or S5 (Simplified Structured State Space Sequence Model)~\citep{lu2023structured, smith2023simplified} based recurrent module, \(\theta^r\) represents its learnable parameters, and \(\eoe_t\) is an indicator for episode termination.
 The hidden state \(h_t\) serves as the context window, capturing essential historical information that enables adaptation without parameter updates.
-The processed state latent vector \(x_t\) is then fed into a policy network \(\pi=\PolicyNet(x_t)\) and a value function network \(V=\ValueNet(x_t)\).